-The Faculty Appointments Committee (FAC) screens, interviews and evaluates candidates for permanent tenure-track faculty positions.
-For each faculty opening, the FAC shall select at least three candidates for recommendation to the whole faculty unless it demonstrates to the Dean's satisfaction that it cannot recommend three suitable candidates.
+The Faculty Appointments Committee (FAC) will screen, interview, and evaluate candidates for Professor of Practice.
+The committee should evaluate potential Professors of Practice for experience in a specific subject matter area and / or their familiarity with a subject matter practice area.
+Professors of Practice should have a reasonable length of experience in legal practice.
+For each faculty opening, the FAC shall conduct a national search and nominate at least three qualified candidates for recommendation to the whole faculty, unless it demonstrates to the faculty's satisfaction that it cannot recommend three suitable candidates.